drinkingcoder/FlowFormer-Official/README.md

   author={Huang, Zhaoyang and Shi, Xiaoyu and Zhang, Chao and Wang, Qiang and Cheung, Ka Chun and Qin, Hongwei and Dai, Jifeng and Li, Hongsheng}, journal={{ECCV}}, year={2022}
 }
+@inproceedings{shi2023flowformer++,
+  title={Flowformer++: Masked cost volume autoencoding for pretraining optical flow estimation}, author={Shi, Xiaoyu and Huang, Zhaoyang and Li, Dasong and Zhang, Manyuan and Cheung, Ka Chun and See, Simon and Qin, Hongwei and Dai, Jifeng and Li, Hongsheng}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={1599--1610}, year={2023}
+}
+@article{huang2023flowformer,
+  title={FlowFormer: A Transformer Architecture and Its Masked Cost Volume Autoencoding for Optical Flow}, author={Huang, Zhaoyang and Shi, Xiaoyu and Zhang, Chao and Wang, Qiang and Li, Yijin and Qin, Hongwei and Dai, Jifeng and Wang, Xiaogang and Li, Hongsheng}, journal={arXiv preprint arXiv:2306.05442}, year={2023}
+}
 ```